hackyguru/website/blog-content/ai-companion.md

 ## frencircle

 We named our application "Frencircle" (available at https://github.com/issa-me-sush/eth-bangkok-2024).
-Though built quickly as a minimum viable product, it won first prize in the Storacha track.
+Though built quickly as a minimum viable product, it won **first prize in the Storacha track**.

 ## future plans

 I continue to use a customized version of Omi that stores data in my personal database alongside Omi's system.
 While Frencircle's future is uncertain - it might remain a weekend project or potentially grow with Omi team's support - i would love to experiment more with integration of privacy-focused technologies like Waku, Codex, and Storacha.

 here's a 2 minute video (click on the image to view) that we've made to explain the social aspect  (*we made the video in the last 10 minutes before submission deadline, so we've cut short on alot of features*)

+> Frencircle - 🏆 First Prize in Storacha Track at ETHGlobal Bangkok

 [![pitch video](/blog/frencircle-thumbnail.png)](https://stream.mux.com/CKUHAnE4KDOeGDt17O57rcPrbxXBGOnCOK00qaDrV01v8/high.mp4)